Some Portland marchers express regrets about attack on Dem HQ, anti-Biden graffiti: report

 AT LEAST 2 PORTLAND PROTESTERS ARRESTED HAVE PRIOR HISTORY OF UNREST-RELATED CHARGES

-"I don’t know where the (expletive) I’m going, but I don’t give a (expletive)," a 20-year-old marcher shouted as the group tried to avoid a police roadblock.
+"I don’t know where the (expletive) I’m going, but I don’t give a (expletive)," a 20-year-old marcher reportedly shouted as the group tried to avoid a police roadblock.

 She told OregonLive she was marching to remind people that she doesn’t want people forgetting "Black lives matter" just because former President Trump has left office.